phetsims/phet-info/doc/phet-software-design-patterns.md

 moleculeShapes.register( 'Bond', Bond );
 ```

 For example, now `phet.moleculeShapes.Bond` will point to the value of `Bond` above.
-Note that when assertions are
-enabled in require.js mode that some checks will be made to ensure that almost all modules are namespaced, and that
-namespaces correspond to modules (to help catch namespace errors).

 There is a somewhat-unused feature to call register with dot-separated path-like values in the string portion (for
 handling things like inner classes, see https://github.com/phetsims/phet-core/issues/52), however there is some